NordicSemiconductor/pc-nrfconnect-docs/api_reference.md

       </td>
       <td>
         <p>A custom <a href="http://redux.js.org/docs/advanced/Middleware.html">Redux middleware</a> that can intercept any action.
 The middleware is invoked after an action has been dispatched, but before it reaches the reducers.</p>
         <p>This is useful e.g. when the app wants to perform some asynchronous operation when an action is dispatched by core.
 Refer to the <a href="https://github.com/NordicSemiconductor/pc-nrfconnect-core/tree/master/lib/windows/app/actions">core actions</a> to see which actions may be intercepted.
-See [[examples|API reference#intercepting actions with middleware]].</p>
+See <a href="#intercepting-actions-with-middleware">examples</a>.</p>
       </td>
     </tr>
     <tr>